Production of dark sector particles via resonant positron annihilation on atomic electrons: Outlook and conclusion

 \section{Outlook and conclusion}

 In this work we have discussed a prescription for including the effects of atomic electron momenta in evaluating the cross section for resonant positron annihilation on fixed targets.
 The electron momentum density can be obtained both from the CP of the target material, or directly from theoretical computation.
 We have argued that even a relatively simple approach as using RHF wave functions largely improves on the electron-at-rest approximation, as is shown in Fig.~\ref{fig:cs}.
 We have studied the relevance of these effects in a low $Z$ material (crystalline carbon) as well as in a high $Z$ material, finding in both cases stark differences with the electron-at-rest cross sections.
-This implies that, in order to obtain reliable quantitative predictions, experiments planning to search for new bosons via their resonant production in fixed targets must necessarily account for atomic electron velocities effects.
+This implies that, in order to obtain reliable quantitative predictions, experiments planning to search for new bosons via their resonant production in fixed targets must necessarily account for atomic electron velocity effects.

 This work paves the way for new search strategies where high-$Z$ targets can be leveraged to expand the mass region that can be probed for dark bosons, even when the beam energy is held constant.
-Indeed, our key finding is that high-$Z$ atoms can behave like particle physics accelerators by providing a non-negligible density of electrons with high momenta that can extend well above the electron mass.
+Indeed, our key finding is that high-$Z$ atoms can emulate particle physics accelerators by supplying a non-negligible density of high momentum electrons that, when colliding head-on with beam positrons, will yield a large increase in the CoM energy.

 While we have focused on diamond and tungsten targets, for which the electron momentum distribution can be taken as approximately isotropic, our result, Eq.~\eqref{eq:dCScrysFinal}, can be applied also to non-isotropic materials.
-This is important because targets characterised by large anisotropies between different orientations may have a large effect on resonant production rates.
-Since non-resonant background processes have a much weaker dependence on the electron momentum distribution, it can be speculated that rotating an anisotropic target into different orientations might help to separate signal from background events.
-We leave a study of this possibility for future work.
+This is important because targets characterized by significant anisotropies may give rise to observable effects on resonant production rates when the orientation is changed.
+Since non-resonant background processes have a much weaker dependence on the electron momentum distribution, it can be speculated that by comparing data for different orientations of an anisotropic target might help to separate signal from background events.
+We leave a study of this possibility for future work. \\

 \onecolumngrid